 Cisco WebEx Meeting Centre offers users a free option to use the service.
 While this version does include audio and video display and can include up to 25 people, it does only allow one host per licence.

-An easy to use app which allows users to connect with others either 121 or with a group of people, allow for up to 50 virtual meeting participants.
+An easy-to-use app which allows users to connect with others either 121 or with a group of people, allowing for up to 50 virtual meeting participants.
 Skype is a very well-known platform, with simple invitation tools, making organising your virtual meeting even easier.
 However, it can be prone to audio and video problems, delays and dropouts.